deepikasrinivasans/Projectwork2/README.md

 * Traffic volume is used as a **proxy for passenger demand**
 * Real-time behavior is simulated using **sequential time-series replay**

-> This simulation-based approach is widely adopted in intelligent transportation system research when live sensor data is unavailable.
+This simulation-based approach is widely adopted in intelligent transportation system research when live sensor data is unavailable.

-## Machine Learning Model
+## 6.Machine Learning Model

 * **Model Type:** Long Short-Term Memory (LSTM)
 * **Input:** Passenger counts from recent time intervals